Chin Fung Kee: Career

 After the retirement of Professor Gray, Chin took over the leadership of the Faculty.
 As Dean and acting Vice Chancellor he expanded and further developed the Faculty of Engineering into a reputable engineering school recognized internationally.
 Since the early days in the 1950s, many thousands of well educated and highly trained engineers have graduated from the University of Malaya to serve mainly in Malaysia and Singapore.
 Many of them have been, and some still are, holding key positions in the Government and private sectors in both countries.
 Many have also done well in postgraduate studies in leading universities overseas.

 Chin was an outstanding engineer in geotechnical, structural and hydraulic engineering and is remembered for his leading role in the design and construction of the first Penang Bridge, the KOMTAR building foundation rectification work in Penang and many other important projects such as the North-South Expressway.

 Chin was very deeply involved in the planning, design and construction supervision of the Penang Bridge.
-This project has won a prestigious international award, see below.
-He introduced some innovative design features thus achieving considerable savings in cost and time.
-In particular, special natural rubber bridge bearings were designed for the project to take care of seismic loading.
+He introduced innovative design features, in particular, special natural rubber bridge bearings were designed for the project to take care of seismic loading.
 This has given rise to a new industry and market for the use of Malaysian natural rubber.
 The bridge bearings were later further developed into special foundation bearings (base isolators) and used in seismic design of earthquake resisting buildings and bridges worldwide.

 In the field of foundations, in 1970 he developed the concept of inverse slope method for the prediction of pile ultimate bearing capacity, without having to test the pile to failure.
 This method, which can save both cost and time during construction, is now internationally known and acknowledged as the 'Chin Method' in the piling industry.
 Arising out of his involvement as an independent consultant in the Komtar building foundation problem in 1977, Chin developed a method of diagnosing pile condition in the ground.
 This method has been widely used by practising engineers.